 Spousal support is not automatic.
 The court will decide whether spousal support should be awarded, for how long spousal support should be awarded, and how much spousal support should be awarded.

-Even if spousal support payments are negotiated in a divorce settlement, the court must approve the settlement to ensure it is equitable.
+Even if spousal support payments are negotiated in a divorce settlement, the court must approve the settlement to ensure it is fair and equitable.

 Judge Determines Variable Factors